NasuPanda/mnemos-web/docs/views/DisplayItem.md

 2. **Problem Content** - Full problem text with automatic word wrapping
 3. **Media Indicators** - Visual buttons for additional content (if present):
     - 📎 "Link" - for URL references
-    - 🖼️ "Image" - for visual content
+    - 🖼️ "Image" or 🖼️ "3" - for visual content (shows count for multiple images)
 4. **Show Answer Button** - Blue action button to reveal the answer
 5. **Action Buttons** - Edit and Delete buttons in a horizontal row
 6. **Date stamp** - shows when it was created/last accessed (e.g., "06/25/2024")